 We established a framework for asking questions and categorizing the answers to build a detailed persona for each group’s buyer.
 The next step was to then map these insights to a social media program that would connect with this buyer.

 The session was a revelation for many of the participants.
-Suddenly social media graduated from an item on their marketing checklist to a means to reaching their most important goals.
+Suddenly social media graduated from an item on their marketing checklist to a means to reaching their lead generation and other performance goals.

 Well-Researched Buyer Personas Save Time and Money in the Long Run